bobosola/OSTerrain50-SimpleBinary/README.md

 The inclusion of the grid identifier is primarily for use with the included 010 Editor template to help navigate the ouput file while debugging.

 The 100 address placeholders within a header grid block are ordered W to E and S to N. They may contain anything from 0 to 100 data addresses depending on how many 10km² OS data files are available for that grid.
 If no data file exists (i.e. it's a 100% sea area), then the data address is left blank.
-Each populated address is stored as a 32 bit unsigned int and points to a data block containg elevation values.
+Each populated address is stored as a 32 bit unsigned int and points to a data block containing the elevation values for that particular 10km² area.

 ### Data section

-The data section comprises contiguous data blocks, each representing an imported OS data file which contains 200 rows by 200 columns of elevation data.
+The data section comprises contiguous data blocks, each representing an imported OS data file representing a 10km² area with elevations every 50m.
+Thus each block contains 200 rows by 200 columns of elevation data.
 Each elevation data value within a data block is stored from W to E and S to N and is stored as a 16 bit signed integer.

 ### File layout